 There is an extensive amount of preparation that goes into it but it’ll extend the shelf life of the meat.
 You can reconstitute it (make it soft again) by placing it in water for a bit.

-Pickling, from my understanding, involves submerging your meat in an acidic solution (i.e. vinegar) with a PH 4.6 and leave it to sit.
+Pickling involves submerging your meat in an acidic solution (i.e. vinegar) with a PH 4.6 and leaving it to sit.
 You can pickle practically anything, but there are obviously limits and, if done incorrectly, you’ll lose your meat.

 Personally, I don’t like pickles in general so pickled food just doesn’t appeal to me.
 It’s not that the food is bad, I think it’s more the smell of the vinegar solution or whatever it is that they put in pickle jars nowadays.